E of Moose Lake, N of Yellowhead Mountain

-Cheadle, Milton, O’Beirne, and four native Indians crossed the Yellowhead Pass in 1863.
-Nearly starving in the North Thompson Country, they safely reached Kamloops, where O’Beirne seperated and proceeded to Victoria.
-After working there as a church secretary, he went to San Francisco, and later to Australia “where, upon occasion, he enlivens the bush fireside by an account of hair-breadth escapes during that terrible journey across the Rocky Mountains.’”
+They arrived at Kamloops three months later, after nearly starving in the valley of North Thompson River.
+O’Beirne had proved to be a helpless, quarrelsome, and uncooperative companion.
+At Kamloops, Milton and Cheadle arranged for him to proceed alone to Victoria.
+After working there as a church secretary, he went to San Francisco, and later to Australia “where, upon occasion, he enlivens the bush fireside by an account of hair-breadth escapes during that terrible journey across the Rocky Mountains.”

-In Milton and Cheadle’s book, The North West Passage by Land, O’Beirne appears as a bumbling loudmouth, a Bible-quoting lush whose cowardice continually landed the party in trouble.
-George Grant, who travelled through the pass with Sanford Fleming in 1872, corroborated Milton and Cheadle’ account on several points, including that of the character of Mr O’B.
+In Milton and Cheadle’s book The North West Passage by Land, O’Beirne appears as a bumbling loudmouth, a Bible-quoting lush whose cowardice continually landed the party in trouble.
+George Monro Grant [1835–1902], who travelled through the Yellowhead Pass with Sandford Fleming [1827–1915] in 1872, corroborated Milton and Cheadle’s account on several points, including that of the character of Mr O’B.

 - Cheadle, Walter Butler [1835–1910].
 Cheadle’s Journal of Trip Across Canada 1862-63.
 Ottawa: Graphic Publishers, 1931.
 University of British Columbia Library

 - Milton, William Wentworth Fitzwilliam [1839–1877], and Cheadle, Walter Butler [1835–1910].
 The North-West Passage by Land.
 Being the narrative of an expedition from the Atlantic to the Pacific, undertaken with the view of exploring a route across the continent to British Columbia through British territory, by one of the northern passes in the Rocky Mountains.
 London: Cassell, Petter and Galpin, 1865.
 Internet Archive